 For minor hazards, the council may serve a hazard awareness notice informing the landlord of the hazards and identifying works to be undertaken to address these hazards.
 This type of notice is for information only.

-For more information please refer to the Councils Housing and Enforcement policies.
+For more information please refer to the Councils Regulating Housing Standards Policy.